-4.5 Variability Modeling
+4.7 Variability Modeling

-EAST-ADL variability management starts on the vehicle level, where model range features and variability are represented.
+EAST-ADL variability management starts on the Vehicle Level, where model range Features and variability are represented.
 At this point, the purpose of variability management is to provide a highly abstract overview of the variability in the system such as the complete system together with dependencies between these variabilities.
 A variability in this sense is a certain aspect of the complete system that changes from one variant of the complete system to another.
 "Abstract" here means that, for an individual variability, the idea is not to specify how the system varies with respect to this variability but only that the system shows such variability.
 For example, the front wiper may or may not have an automatic start.
-At vehicle level, the impact of this variability on the design is not defined; only the fact that such variability exists is defined by introducing an optional feature named RainControlledWiping.
+At Vehicle Level, the impact of this variability on the design is not defined; only the fact that such variability exists is defined by introducing an optional Feature named RainControlledWiping.
 This is subsequently validated and refined during analysis and design.

-One or more feature models may be defined on the vehicle level: the so-called core Technical Feature Model is used to define the complete system's variability on a global level from a technical perspective, whereas one or more optional Product Feature Models can be used to define views on this technical variability which can be tailored to a particular view-point or purpose, e.g. the end-customer perspective.
+One or more Feature Models may be defined on the Vehicle Level: the so-called core Technical Feature Model is used to define the complete system's variability on a global level from a technical perspective, whereas one or more optional Product Feature Models can be used to define views on this technical variability which can be tailored to a particular view-point or purpose, e.g. the end-customer perspective.

-While the details of how variability is actually realized in the system are largely suppressed at the vehicle level, they are the focus of attention when managing variability in other areas of the development process.
+While the details of how variability is actually realized in the system are largely suppressed at the Vehicle Level, they are the focus of attention when managing variability in other areas of the development process.
 In fact, specific variability may lead to modifications in any development artifact, such as requirements specifications and functional models.
 Here, describing that a specific variability occurs is not sufficient; it is necessary to describe how each variation affects and modifies the corresponding artifact.

-The purpose of feature modeling is to define the commonalities and variabilities of the product variants within the scope of a product line.
-Feature models are normally used on a high level of abstraction, as described above for vehicle level variability.
-However, in EAST-ADL, they are also used on analysis and design levels and acquire a much more concrete meaning there.
-Configuration decision modeling, on the other hand, is aimed at defining configuration: the configuration of a feature model, $f_T - i.e.$ the selection and deselection of its features - is defined in terms of the configuration of another feature model, f_S .
-A configuration decision model can thus be seen as a link from f_S to f_T that allows us to derive a configuration of f_T from any given configuration of f_S .
+The purpose of Feature Modeling is to define the commonalities and variabilities of the product variants within the scope of a product line.
+Feature models are normally used on a high level of abstraction, as described above for Vehicle Level variability.
+However, in EAST-ADL, they are also used on Analysis and Design levels and acquire a much more concrete meaning there.

+Configuration decision modeling, on the other hand, is aimed at defining configuration: the configuration of a Feature Model, $f_T$ - i.e. the selection and deselection of its Features - is defined in terms of the configuration of another Feature Model, $f_S$ .
+A configuration decision model can thus be seen as a link from $f_S$ to $f_T$ that allows us to derive a configuration of $f_T$ from any given configuration of $f_S$ .
 In EAST-ADL, this mechanism is used to define how a certain configuration on a higher abstraction level affects the binding of variability in lower-level components.

-Variability management on the artifact level is driven by the variability captured on the vehicle level.
-This means that the main driver for variability and also variability instantiation is the vehicle-level feature model.
+Variability management on the artifact level is driven by the variability captured at the Vehicle Level.
+This means that the main driver for variability and also variability instantiation is the Vehicle Level Feature Model.
 Variability on the artifact level essentially consists of the definition of variation points within these artifacts.
-In addition, feature models can be attached to functions in order to expose the variability within these functions and hide the actual structuring, representation and binding of this variability within a function.
+In addition, Feature Models can be attached to functions in order to expose the variability within these functions and hide the actual structuring, representation and binding of this variability within a function.
 This way, the benefits of information hiding can now be applied to the variability representation and variability binding within the containment hierarchy of functions in the EAST-ADL Functional Analysis Architecture and Functional Design Architecture (called compositional variability management).

-4.6 Behavior Constraint Modeling
+4.8 Behavior Constraint Modeling